-Belgium is a multi-lingual country that offers a quality education at a cheap price.
-It is one of the few countries that offer free education – only requiring very affordable registration fees along the way.
+Belgium is a multilingual country that offers quality education at a cheap price.
+It is one of the few countries that provides education at a minimal cost, requiring only very affordable registration fees.

 1. Université Libre de Bruxelles